IP Routing: BGP Configuration Guide, Cisco IOS Release 12.4T

 Cisco BGP Address Family Model

 The Cisco BGP address family identifier (AFI) model was introduced with multiprotocol BGP and is designed to be modular and scalable, and to support multiple AFI and subsequent address family identifier (SAFI) configurations.
-Networks are increasing in complexity and many companies are now using BGP to connect to many autonomous systems, as shown in the network topology in Figure 4.
-Each of the separate autonomous systems shown in Figure 4 may be running several routing protocols such as Multiprotocol Label Switching (MPLS) and IPv6 and require both unicast and multicast routes to be transported via BGP.
+Networks are increasing in complexity and many companies are now using BGP to connect to many autonomous systems, as shown in the network topology in the figure below.
+Each of the separate autonomous systems shown in the figure below may be running several routing protocols such as Multiprotocol Label Switching (MPLS) and IPv6 and require both unicast and multicast routes to be transported via BGP.

 The Cisco BGP AFI model introduced new command-line interface (CLI) commands supported by a new internal structure.
 Multiprotocol BGP carries routing information for multiple network layer protocols and IP multicast routes.
 This routing information is carried in the AFI model as appended BGP attributes (multiprotocol extensions).
 Each address family maintains a separate BGP database, which allows you to configure BGP policy on per-address family basis.
 SAFI configurations are subsets of the parent AFI.
 SAFIs can be used to refine BGP policy configurations.

 The AFI model was created because of scalability limitations of the NLRI format.
 A router that is configured in NLRI format has IPv4 unicast but limited multicast capabilities.
 Networks that are configured in the NLRI format have the following limitations:

 The AFI model in multiprotocol BGP supports multiple AFIs and SAFIs, all NLRI-based commands and policy configurations, and is backward compatible with routers that support only the NLRI format.
 A router that is configured using the AFI model has the following features: